Without a commitment to action, a strategic plan is just a wish list. Follow these steps to go from plan to reality

 The Walmart phenomenon is a classic example.
 Once just a small regional discount retailer competing against industry leader Kmart, Walmart catapulted to the top in just 10 years, leaving Kmart in its wake.
 And it got there by understanding its business and the competitive landscape.
 With just 230 stores in 1979, compared with Kmart’s 1,900, Walmart knew it had to find a way to compete on price without the economies and powers of scale that Kmart enjoyed as the industry Goliath.

-2. Where do you want to go?
+2. Where do you want your business to go?

 The next step in the planning process involves defining, in specific terms, where you want your company to be in one year, three years, and five years.
 Will you expand into new markets?
 Will you broaden your product array?
 Will you change your competitive position?
 Will you change your organizational structure?
 Will you develop new business processes?
 What will be your growth trajectory?
 What performance metrics will you use to monitor operational execution?